 The 248 km border between North Korea and South Korea has been labelled the world’s most heavily guarded border.
 The Korean DMZ is a Demilitarised Zone running the length of it, 2 km wide on each side.
 It is possible to visit both sides, indeed it is one of the most popular destinations in both countries.

-It is known to the world only as the Korean DMZ.
+It is known to the world only as the Korean Demilitarised Zone.
 Within the zone, there are very few civilian and military activities going on.
-Instead the zone has over the decades turned into a peaceful wildlife haven.
-Its origin and cause is all but peaceful.
+Instead, the zone has over the decades turned into a peaceful wildlife haven.
+Its origin and cause are all but peaceful.